 Bajra Sandhi Monument Entrance Fee

-Visits to the Bajra Sandhi Monument are subject to an entrance fee of IDR 50,000 for adults and IDR 25,000 for kids.
+Visit to the Bajra Sandhi Monument are subject to an entrance IDR 30,000 for adult and IDR 15,000 for child.

-Bajra Sandhi Museum opened daily but closed on government holidays.
+Bajra Sandhi Museum open for public daily, but closed on government holidays and Nyepi day

 - Monday to Friday, from 08:30 – 16:30.